 In the gorge valley, you will find 3 options for hiking

 - Long route to the Hochlantsch peak (+60 minutes)

 - Long route with the Schrüsserlbrunn Church (long tour +30 minutes)

 The short and convenient route is approx. 4 hours long.
 You can add this to an all-day tour.
-The longer route includes the Hochlantsch peak (1720 meters) as well as a terraced hut with panoramic views of the valley.
+The longer route includes the Hochlantsch peak (1720 meters) and a terraced hut with panoramic views of the valley.

-Tour signs placed in prominent places will show you the right directions.
+Tour signs placed in prominent places will show you the right direction.
 The Bear Gorge tour is a moderately difficult hiking trail (round trip).

-If you still have time and energy, go up to the Hochlantsch summit.
-This means an additional 500 meters of elevation, as the peak is located at an altitude of 1772 meters.
+If you still have time and energy, go to the Hochlantsch summit.
+This means an additional 500 meters of elevation, as the peak is at an altitude of 1772 meters.

 This part of the Bear Gorge tour can be walked back and forth in about 2 hours.
 The road leads mainly through rocky, gravelly terrain to the summit.

 The longer route is widespread among hikers due to the fantastic view.
 The terrace on the hilltop offers a wonderful view of the valley.
 There is a toilet in the hut, as well as hot lunches.